 Weekends, especially Sundays, can be quiet because people are doing things with their friends and families and don’t want to be marketed to so much.
 They have switched off.
 Summer can be less active for this exact reason.
 While everyone is out enjoying the sunshine and life, they are less active on social media.

-Below is a demographic assessment that our scheduling software Sprout Social shows us.
-This can be helpful in determining who is following our account.
+Below is a demographic assessment that our scheduling software Social Pilot shows us.
+This can be helpful in determining who is following our account, you can also toggle on the right to people reached and get some more data.
 There are further, more in-depth data insights available within the analytics suite there too.
 You can also gain some info on your followers in the Facebook insights panel.

 There is no one-size-fits-all approach.
 The most impactful thing you can do is know your audience and try to fit in with their schedules.
 Test your theories and monitor the results periodically to check for any changes.